mmahesh/dstack_multiple_gpu/blog_post.md

 # Introduction

+The objective of this blog is:
+  - to show how to build a deep learning training pipeline that uses multiple GPUs via a AWS server on the cloud;
-Dstack is a framework to automate the entire workflow of managing the training of a deep learning models on a cloud based GPU/CPU server.
-In this blog, we are going to see how to run your deep learning models on cloud based CPU/GPU servers via [dstack](https://dstack.ai).
-The documentation for dstack can be found [here](https://docs.dstack.ai).
+- to show how to use [dstack](https://dstack.ai), a framework to automate the entire workflow of training of a deep learning models on cloud, for building training pipelines.

 The code pertaining to this blog can be found [here](https://github.com/mmahesh/dstack_test/).